Ingelfinger rule

-In scientific publishing, the 1969 Ingelfinger rule originally stipulated that The New England Journal of Medicine (NEJM) would not publish findings that had been published elsewhere, in other media or in other journals.
-The rule was subsequently adopted by several other scientific journals, and has shaped scientific publishing ever since.
-Historically it has also helped to ensure that the journal's content is fresh and does not duplicate content previously reported elsewhere, and seeks to protect the scientific embargo system.
+The Ingelfinger rule is an eponymous rule named after Franz J. Ingelfinger, The New England Journal of Medicine (NEJM) editor-in-chief who enunciated it in 1969.
+The rule, as originally articulated in the editorial "Definition of 'Sole Contribution'", stated that NEJM would not publish findings that had been published elsewhere.
+Though originally meant only for NEJM, the guideline was subsequently adopted by several other scientific journals, and it has shaped scientific publishing ever since.
+Historically it has also helped to ensure that the journal's content is fresh and does not duplicate content previously reported elsewhere, and it seeks to protect the scientific embargo system.

+A similar policy had been earlier expressed in 1960 by Samuel Goudsmit, editor of the Physical Review Letters, but it did not become as well known.